WebAssembly/design/Portability.md

 * An execution environment which offers forward progress guarantees to all threads of execution (even when executing in a non-parallel manner).

-In all of the above cases, an implementation may opt to emulate behavior that the host hardware or operating system doesn't offer.
+Execution environments which don't offer these characteristics may be able to execute WebAssembly modules nonetheless.
+In some cases they may have to emulate behavior that the host hardware or operating system don't offer so that WebAssembly modules execute *as-if* the behavior were supported.
+This will lead to poor performance, and shouldn't be necessary for tier 1 platforms.

 Developer-exposed APIs (such as POSIX) are expected to be portable at a source-code level through WebAssembly libraries which will use